abhishek100699/Payment-Integration/README.md

 # Payment-Integration
-I have used RazoPay for Payment integration my website.
+Used RazoPay for Payment integration in my website.